swcarpentry/git-novice/03-changes.md

 ~~~

 Git now knows that it's supposed to keep track of `mars.txt`,
-but it hasn't yet recorded any changes for posterity as a commit.
+but it hasn't recorded these changes as a commit yet.
 To get it to do that,
 we need to run one more command: